Intentional self-harm hospitalisations among young people

 Hospitalisations data for patients with intentional self-harm injuries includes those with and without suicidal intent.
 For further information see the Technical notes.

-The data presented here are for children and young people aged between 0 and 24, grouped into 3 age ranges: 14 and below, 15-19 and 20-24 years.
-For children, especially those aged under 10, it is difficult to determine whether a self-inflicted injury was done with intent to self-harm.
+The data presented here are for children and young people aged below 0 and 24 years, grouped into 3 age ranges: 14 years and below, 15-19 years and 20-24 years.
+For children, especially those aged under 10 years, it is difficult to determine whether a self-inflicted injury was done with intent to self-harm.

 Intentional self-harm hospitalisations in young people, 2008–09 to 2021–22.